Taverius/vim-colorscheme-manager/README.md

 By default the plug-in maps the following keys in insert and normal mode:

-- `F9` to add the current colorscheme to the blacklist
+- `F9` adds the current colorscheme to the blacklist
-- `Shift-F9` to remove the current colorscheme from the blacklist
+- `Shift-F9` removes the current colorscheme from the blacklist

 To disable these mappings (e.g. because you're already using them for a different purpose) you can set the option `g:colorscheme_manager_define_mappings` to 0 (false) in your vimrc.

 ### The `g:colorscheme_manager_blacklist_direction` option

-By default the plug-in cycles forward one colorscheme when adding the current to the blacklist.
+By default the plug-in cycles forward one colorscheme when adding the current one to the blacklist.

-By setting the option `g:colorscheme_manager_blacklist_direction` to 0 in your vimrc, it will instead cycle to the previous colorscheme upon blacklisting the current one.
+If you set this variable to 0 (false), it will instead cycle backwards.

 ### The `g:colorscheme_manager_global_last` option

 By default the plug-in reads both blacklist and last colorscheme from file.

-By setting the `g:colorscheme_manager_global_last` option to 1 in your vimrc, a global variable will take precedence unless empty.
+If you set this option to 1 (true) in your `vimrc`, a global variable will take precedence unless empty.

 Together with vim sessions with the option to store global variables enabled, this allows you to have a different colorscheme for each vim session.

-### The `g:ColorschemeManagerLast` String
+### The `g:ColorschemeManagerLast` option

-This is where the last used colorscheme is saved if `g:colorscheme_manager_global_last` is 1.
+This option is a string specifying the last the last used colorscheme.

-Will be saved in vim sessions if `sessionoptions` contains `globals`.
+It will be written to by the plug-in if `g:colorscheme_manager_global_last` is 1 (true).

+If `sessionoptions` contains `globals`, `:mksession` will store this variable in the session file.

 ## License